11 Meanings

 Breathing she cries for rope ends and silk ties

-Beautiful eyes Piglet stands shy behind
+Beautiful eyes, Piglet stands shy behind

-Broken she lies undead and unblind
+Broken she lies, undead and unblind

-Beautiful crying young eyes
+Beautiful life, beautiful crying young eyes

 Blackened and bruised, learning how to see